Quantum Nonlocality under Latency Constraints: Numerical Techniques and Examples

+These parameters were randomly generated.
+This specific instance is chosen so that the family of SISO games has the desired properties.

-We run numerical simulations in order to compute the classical value of this game, as well as lower and upper bounds on $\omega_f$ and $\omega_q$ for different latency constraints (note that by definition $\omega_f \leq \omega_q$).
-We further assume that the parties are arranged in the isosceles triangle of \Cref{fig:iso_tri}.
+We run various optimization algorithms to compute the exact classical value of this game, as well as lower and upper bounds on $\omega_q$ for the three different regimes.
 These numerical results are summarized in \Cref{tab:PertXor}.

-The first observation we can make in \Cref{tab:PertXor} is that, except for the latency constraint $t \in [d/c, 2d/c)$, where $v_1$ and $v_2$ have time for one round of communication, all the lower and upper bounds on $\omega_q$ match, meaning that the see-saw algorithm converges to the optimal quantum solution.
-We also see that there exists a separation between classical and quantum values for all latency constraints except $t \geq d'/c$ for which both classical and quantum solutions can reach the maximum algebraic value since they have sufficient time to share all of the inputs.
+Note that $\omega_c \leq \omega_f \leq \omega_q$ for all LC games.
+We then give the numerical estimates of the quantum values of the possible aggregated games in~\Cref{tab:reduc}.
+Note that we do not consider aggregating $v_1$ and $v_3$ because these two parties cannot communicate in the intermediate regime.